 The same rule applies to a father who takes paternity leave instead of the mother.

-Female employees who have been married for one year or less.
-Employers cannot dismiss female employees from the date of the request for publication of the marriage until one year after the date of the marriage.
+Employees who have been married for one year or less.
+Employers cannot dismiss employees from the date of the request for publication of the marriage until one year after the date of the marriage.
 Any dismissal in this period is null and void unless the employer demonstrates that the reason for the dismissal is due to:

 a just cause;